Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

 == Debugging with Graphviz

-BDDs are graphs, so the best way to debug them is to look at them!
+BDDs are graphs --- visualize them to debug.
-We exposed a `to_dot` method in our manager.
+We exposed a `to_dot` method in our manager:
-Here is how to use it:

 ```rust
 // Inside main()